jmendozacu/magento1-plugin/readme.txt

 Magento 1

-Note: this module has been tested only with Magento 1 Community Edition, it may not work as intended with Magento 1 Enterprise Edition
+Note: this module has been tested only with Magento 1 Community Edition, it may not work as intended with Magento 1 Enterprise Edition.
+You also need to install omnipay via composer.

 Installation